LivTel/DockerForAstroqueryMultiCat/README.md

 # Network Ports

+## Unsecured

-In order to start dockerd on the host with a tcp port open so it can be addressed from a remote host
+In order to start dockerd on the host with an **unsecured tcp port open** so it can be addressed from any remote host without authentication

 ``sudo systemctl edit docker``